wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    such as Qt bindings (PySide)".

 Alternatively, there are these alternatives:

-   * <a href="#Conda">Conda</a> is the command-line interface (CLI) tool that combines functionality of pip and virtualenv

-   * <a href="#MiniConda">Miniconda</a> is a lightweight distribution of Conda.

-   So miniconda users also use conda commands.

-   * Anaconda contains a curated collection of <a target="_blank" href="https://docs.continuum.io/anaconda/pkgs.html">
-   over 720 "common" packages</a> for scientific Python users.
-It goes on top of miniconda.

    * Install using Homebrew, then add <a target="_blank" href="https://github.com/Homebrew/homebrew-science/">
    homebrew science</a> for scientific work (according to <a target="_blank" href="http://stackoverflow.com/questions/33541876/os-x-deciding-between-anaconda-and-homebrew-python-environments">this</a>).